 Paul understands the benefits of having a creative outlet in a prison environment, helping to rebuild confidence and self-esteem, ‘Over the years I’ve seen how important literature is to the wellbeing of the residents here.
 With creative writing, the escapism becomes personal, allowing the writer the chance to take ownership of their experience.
 In sharing their work, they have the chance to express feelings they have bottled up.’

 Art workshops in partnership with the Royal College of Art have also been put in place to help the women to illustrate their writing and create cover artwork for each chapbook.
 Senior Tutor at the RCA, Luke Pendrell has been running the sessions; ‘It was inspirational to see the levels of engagement and commitment from the women involved.
 They were as dedicated as any undergraduate that I’ve ever taught.
 Their enjoyment of taking the project full circle was a great example of the transformative potential for art in society.’

-This year’s batch of chapbooks were exhibited during the Guildford Book Festival to advertise the project followed by a final exhibition held in the Music Room at Hatchlands Park in May 2019.
+Last year’s batch of chapbooks were exhibited during the Guildford Book Festival to advertise the project followed by a final exhibition held in the Music Room at Hatchlands Park in May 2019.
 Charlotte took part in the first project from start to finish and remembers the impact on the women in having their work exhibited.